HansCui/node_postgres_docker/README.md

 - Expose port `3002`
 - Persist data using a named Docker volume

+The app will:
+- Expose port `3001` to localhost

-To stop the database without deleting data:
+To stop them without deleting data:

 ```bash
 docker compose down